Whole Foods asks retailers to lower costs as inflation moderates

 A Whole Foods in Houston, Texas.

 Higher energy, labor, and ingredient costs pushed many companies with a U.S. presence to increase prices in 2022.
-A new study by economists at the Federal Reserve Bank of Kansas City found some companies raised prices not only because their costs were higher, but because they anticipated future cost pressures.
+A new study by economists at the Federal Reserve Bank of Kansas City found some companies raised prices not only because their costs were higher, but also because they anticipated future cost pressures.

 IRI and NPD reported unit sales of food and beverages fell 3 percent in 2022 but the amount consumers spent on those items rose 10 percent.
 That showed consumers were willing to pay higher prices for groceries but bought fewer items, according to the Wall Street Journal.